Alfred E. Bates: Continued career

-After transferring to the Pay Department, Bates was a paymaster at Headquarters, Department of Texas from May 1875 to April 1880 and Fort Buford, Dakota Territory from June to August 1880.
-He performed paymaster duty at Fort Keogh, Montana in August and September 1880, and at Saint Paul, Minnesota and Fort Snelling, Minnesota from September 1880 to May 1882.
-He served in Washington, D.C. from June 1882 to July 1886, then was posted to Saint Paul again, this time from July 1886 to May 1890.
+After transferring to the Pay Department, Bates was a paymaster at Headquarters, Department of Texas from May 1875 to April 1880 and Fort Buford, Dakota Territory, from June to August 1880.
+He performed paymaster duty at Fort Keogh, Montana, in August and September 1880, and at Saint Paul, Minnesota and Fort Snelling, Minnesota from September 1880 to May 1882.
+He served in Washington, D.C., from June 1882 to July 1886, then was posted to Saint Paul again, this time from July 1886 to May 1890.

 Bates performed paymaster duties in New York City from June 1890 to June 1894.
 From June 1894 to December 1896, he was chief paymaster for the Department of California in San Francisco.
 Bates was promoted to lieutenant colonel in January 1897 and assigned as the army's Deputy Paymaster-General.

 Later career

 Bates joined the United States Volunteers for the Spanish–American War and was assigned as U.S. military attaché in London, where he served from March 1898 to May 1899.
 He was promoted to temporary brigadier general in May 1898.
 While serving in London, Bates was concurrently assigned as U.S. military attaché in Paris, where he served from October 1898 to May 1899.
 He reverted to the permanent rank of colonel in March 1899, and returned to his assignment as Deputy Paymaster-General in May.

-In July 1899, Bates was promoted to permanent brigadier general and assigned as the Paymaster-General of the United States Army, and he served until January 1904.
+In July 1899, Bates was promoted to permanent brigadier general and assigned as the Paymaster-General of the United States Army, succeeding Asa B. Carey, and he served until January 1904.
 Bates was promoted to major general on January 21, 1904, and retired on January 22, a few months before he would have reached the mandatory retirement age of 64.

 Retirement and death

-In retirement, Bates was a resident of Washington, D.C. and maintained a summer home in Windsor, Massachusetts.
+In retirement, Bates was a resident of Washington, D.C., and maintained a summer home in Windsor, Massachusetts.
 In May 1906, he accepted a request from William Howard Taft, the United States Secretary of War to assist the accounting department of the American Red Cross as it provided disaster relief following the San Francisco earthquake.
 In 1908, Elihu Root, then serving as the United States Secretary of State, appointed Bates to represent the United States at the Pan-American Conferences, and assigned him to prepare and present a research paper on the world's currencies.

 On October 9, 1909, Bates was in New York City to see off his wife as she boarded a ship bound for Europe.
 He had a stroke soon after she left, and was taken to a private medical facility on West 61st Street.
 His condition rapidly deteriorated, and he died on October 13.
 Bates was buried at West Point Cemetery.